experience on our website. If you continue, we'll assume that you are happy to receive

 A computer-generated video demonstrating the new entrance at London Bridge station

-We're transforming London Bridge station: creating new platforms for more trains, building a new concourse and creating a bigger, better station for passengers.
+We're transforming London Bridge station, creating new platforms for more trains, building a new concourse, and creating a bigger and better station for passengers.

-The London Bridge Quarter development, which includes the Shard, has funded a new bus station and is building a new concourse on behalf of Network Rail.
-This will link the terminating rail platforms with the bus station outside.
+The London Bridge Quarter development, which includes the Shard, has funded a new bus station and has built a new concourse on behalf of Network Rail.
+This has improved the link between the terminating rail platforms and the bus station outside.

 Bird's-eye view over London Bridge and Shard